 Although the general definition of incontinence is losing control over your urine flow, there are a few different types of incontinence.

 Stress urinary incontinence (SUI) results from physically weak or stretched out pelvic floor muscles (which includes the urethral sphincter), rather than faulty nerve messaging as with urge incontinence.
 The muscles that control the bladder outlet cannot keep it closed when put under pressure.
 So instead of staying closed, a weakened urethral sphincter leaks urine under the stress of a sneeze, cough, or laugh.

 Mixed incontinence is a combination of SUI and urge incontinence, so people experience urgency and stress-induced bladder leakage.

 Many people suffer in silence with urge incontinence.
 Research shows that as few as 1 in 5 people with urinary incontinence seek treatment.
 One barrier to getting treatment is education about the solutions.
 Strong pelvic floor muscles, including the urethral sphincter, are key to controlling urination for all types of incontinence, and there are a variety of treatments that target the health of the bladder and its surrounding muscles.

-- Injections of Botox can relax the bladder so it doesn’t squeeze or spasm prematurely.
+Injections of Botox can relax the bladder so it doesn’t squeeze or spasm prematurely, and may be covered by Medicare.
 Repeated injections are needed every few months.